kottans/mock-repo/README.md

 ## Privetiki, kottans!
 I'm Maks and it's a pleasure for me to join this community.
 Good luck for everyone and have a nice day!
 ![naughty-cat](gif/307.gif)

+ Hello, everyone!
+I'm Artem from Kiev.
+ This is my first pull-request.
+That's fun.